App Concept Copyright: Top Ways to Protect Your App Idea

 If you have a unique or fresh app idea in mind then it is one thing while building it into an excellent app is another.
 Once the code has been written for the app then you should be able to ensure that no one takes it away from you.
 How your idea is expressed can only be protected by copyright law but, it does not protect your idea itself.
 So if you have an amazing app idea, start coding and saving it on your computer.

 You need to work on securing the app right through its development stage.
 You will be able to save your app idea to a greater extent by coming up with a well-planned app architecture.
 Chances are very less for anyone to steal your app code if you follow the modern security approaches properly.
 Some of the ways in which you can protect your app idea are by implementing encryption, secure the input fields in the app, and regularly review the login page in the app.

 7. Get your development agency or developer to sign the copyright for you

 The best way to protect your app idea is by building it on your own.
 This becomes important when you are not good at designing or coding.
 For the same, you will have to hire someone.
 As the people you hire for the job will be developing the app for you and so will be the first owners of the copyright from the perspective of copyright.
 So once they have finished their work, it is important that you get them to sign over the copyright to you.
 This way they will not be able to make any claims on the app after it becomes successful in the market.

 8. Get and register a trademark for the name and logo of your app

-If you have any time browsed through the app store in search of a particular app, you may have come across clones.
+If you have any time browsing through the app store in search of a particular app, you may have come across clones.
 Such applications may be infringing copyright and trademark.